eobrain/funcgo/doc/reference.md

 	=> "nothing ready"
 ```

 Finally the example above shows some more features.
-The `thread`
-block is like a `go` block except that it fires up a real thread
-rather than a goroutine, thus it can only be used when targeting the
-JVM.

 If there is a `default` clause in the `select` and all the `case`
 clauses are blocked, then it will execute instead.